active-interest/seo-ultimate/readme.txt

 == Changelog ==

+= Version 4.3 (August 6, 2010) =
+* Feature: Added new meta description format field for posts (allows you to set a default post meta description incorporating the post's excerpt)

 = Version 4.2 (August 5, 2010) =
 * Feature: Users can now stop autolinks from being added to specific posts/pages